Discretization of Liouville type nonautonomous equations preserving integrals: Conclusion

 \section{Conclusion}

-Darboux integrable equations or equations of Liouville type constitute a very well studied and important in applications subclass of all hyperbolic type PDE.
-The problem of complete description of this subclass was formulated and partly solved by Goursat in 1899.
-Since then many authors investigated the problem \cite{Zhiber}-\cite{Kaptsov}.
-An interesting problem, closely connected with the one mentioned above is the description of all functions which might be integrals of Darboux integrable equations.
-The results of the present article allow one to conjecture that if the function $F(x,y, u,u_x,u_{xx},...\frac{d^ku}{dx^k})$ is an integral of a Darboux integrable PDE $u_{xy}=g(x,y,u,u_x, u_y)$ then the ODE
+Darboux integrable equations or equations of Liouville type constitute a very well studied subclass of hyperbolic type PDE.
+The problem of complete description of this subclass was formulated and partly solved by E.Goursat in 1899 (see \cite{Goursat}).
+Since then many authors have investigated the classification problem \cite{ZhiberBook}-\cite{Kaptsov}.
+To the best of our knowledge the problem up to now is still unsolved.
+The similar problem for the semi-discrete chains (\ref{dhyp}) and the fully discrete models is less studied.
+We can mention only particular classes of the equations investigated in \cite{HZhP2008} - \cite{Yamilov}, \cite{ZhZh1} and \cite{ZhZh2}.
+In the present article we discussed the problem of discretization via integrals and presented some new non-autonomous examples of the Darboux integrable chains.

-possesses fundamental solution system for any r.h.s. $p=p(x)$.
-The conjecture is proved for a majority of the equations from the Goursat list.
-The method of proof is based on the discretization preserving integrals.